The Cluster Collaboration

 If a star is flagged as having negative counts (M), the magnitude is replaced with the uncertainty in flux converted into magnitudes.
 Thus magnitudes for objects flagged M should be treated as bright (i.e. lower) limits.
 It also means that colours which are quoted for these objects are limits.
 For example a flag of MO in the B-V colour, means that the B magnitude is a lower limit, so B-V is a lower limit.
 The uncertainty becomes meaningless, unless you want the description for real aficionados...

-The two-sidedness of error bars
+Upper limits and the two-sidedness of error bars

 The bright end of the error bar for objects with positive fluxes must match smoothly onto the upper limit for objects with negative fluxes.
 For this to be true it means that as the flux for an object tends to zero, the result of subtracting the magnitude error from the magnitude (i.e. calculating the bright end of the error bar) must tend towards the value obtained by converting the flux error into a magnitude.
 This forces our definition of the magnitude error bar (E) to be the bright end of the error bar, subtracted from the magnitude;